 For example, the adjuster knows you have been out of work due to the accident.
 They offer you a quick settlement because they know you need the money.
 However, you have not completed medical treatment.

 If you accept the settlement offer, you cannot file a lawsuit or demand more money for your claim.
 So even if your doctor tells you that you need surgery or you have a permanent impairment, you released all rights to file a claim when you signed the settlement agreement to get the insurance check.

-You have the right to negotiate a settlement and consult with a personal injury attorney in Gainesville.
+You have the right to negotiate a settlement and consult with a personal injury attorney in Gainesville, FL.
 Do not let an insurance claims adjuster pressure you into accepting a settlement before your doctor releases you or you seek legal counsel.

 However, keep in mind that there are deadlines for filing lawsuits under Florida’s statute of limitations.
 Therefore, it is wise to seek legal advice as soon as possible after an injury or accident.